 The Ethics & Grievance Committee shall be appointed and have the responsibilities as follows:

-The Board of Directors shall appoint the members of the Ethics & Grievance Committee and its chair, except that athlete representatives shall be selected and approved according to Section 8.4.
-Members of the Ethics & Grievance Committee shall satisfy the standards of independence for “Independent Directors” as set forth in these Bylaws.
+Except for athlete representatives (who shall be selected as set forth in Section 9.4), the Board of Directors shall appoint the members of the Ethics and Grievance Committee and its chair., Thirty three percent (33) of the non-athlete members of the Ethics and Grievance Committee shall satisfy the standards of independence for “Independent Directors” as set forth in these Bylaws, and when possible members will have a background in due process rights.
 No Director of the Board shall be appointed to the Ethics & Grievance Committee.

 The Ethics & Grievance Committee shall –